LuisEspinosa7/simple-cards/README.md

 Cards is a basic HTML and CSS3+ proyect which basically shows two cards implemented using the best practices, including CSS BEM, UX Design rule (60% 30% 10%), variables, REMs, Responsiveness, mobile first approach, and more...

 ## Local demo
 Some videos exposing the responsiveness of the proyect in local environment.
+Please look in the videos folder...

+## Pictures
+Some pictures of the project:

 ## Online demo